Ulster Resistance: Paramilitary activity

 At a series of meetings near Markethill between representatives of the UDA's "C Company" and Ulster Resistance, Adair outlined a strategy for launching attacks on "specific republican targets" in South Armagh, a notorious republican stronghold where even the British Army travelled nearly exclusively by helicopter.
 The UDA would provide the gunmen while UR would handle intelligence and logistics; driving assassination teams to their targets, providing safe houses from which to mount attacks and disposing of weapons afterwards.
 The Ulster Resistance leaders present found the plan "sufficiently appealing" for them to give it further consideration.
 A list of targets was discussed, including Thomas "Slab" Murphy the leader of the IRA in South Armagh and member of the IRA Army Council, the executive body of the organisation.
 Ultimately the plan was dropped because local loyalists feared retaliation from the Provisional IRA.

-In August 1996 Sunday Life reported that loyalist sources believed the newly-emerging Loyalist Volunteer Force (LVF) was joining forces with UR.
+In August 1996 Sunday Life reported that loyalist sources believed the newly emerging Loyalist Volunteer Force (LVF) was joining forces with UR.
 Dillon wrote in 1997 that UR "remains an armed grouping, waiting in the wings for the call to violence" and "it shares views expressed by men like Billy Wright" that a civil war may be necessary to defend the position of Ulster Protestants.
 Dillon claimed that among the organisation's leaders were influential businessmen, serving RUC officers and former UDR soldiers.
 The organisation was highlighted again when grenades found in a dilapidated Gospel hall in north Belfast were linked to an UR arms shipment from South Africa.
 In July 1998 following a series of arson attacks on Catholic churches it was again reported that LVF members were "connected" with UR.
 The Irish Independent wrote in July 1998 that "Ulster Resistance and Third Force have been reactivated".

+UR was reported to have supplied hand grenades to the Orange Volunteers (a separate organisation from the original Orange Volunteers) and the Red Hand Defenders, a covername for mainstream loyalists carrying out attacks contrary to their public ceasefires.
+Both groups carried out numerous grenade and pipe bomb attacks against Catholics in Northern Ireland in the years following the signing of the 1998 Good Friday Agreement.

+In July 2000, UDA leader Johnny Adair reportedly travelled twice to Markethill to meet with a businessman connected to Ulster Resistance to purchase weaponry to arm a new dissident loyalist faction drawing its membership from the LVF and his Shankill-based UDA supporters.
+The UR representative reportedly told Adair the arms were not for sale at that time.